Adding a Campaign

 Once this information is entered, you will be able add your links in the second step.

-Follow the prompts under Link Setup to set landing pages and weighted links for your campaigns.
+Follow the prompts to set up a Review Page and presell Links for your campaigns.

 A safe page where all bot and crawler traffic can be sent to.
 Some networks are unable to follow redirects and this is usually the direct landing page URL.

-Normal traffic is sent to the weighted link.
-Weighted links are used for offer or presell pages at the top of the sales funnel, so include any tracking platforms you use in your weighted link.
+Normal traffic is sent to the presell link.
+Presell links are used for offer or presell pages at the top of the sales funnel, so include any tracking platforms you use in your presell link.

-Click here to learn more on the difference between the landing page and the weighted link and link weighting.
+Click here to learn more on the difference between the review page and the presell link and link weighting.

 3. Fire & Forget®